If you entered the Google I/O lottery this year, dust off your F5 keys - lotto results have started showing up in inboxes.

 Everyone loves live events, be it concerts, sporting events, plays, or some other thing that I can't think of.
 As people, we love to watch other people do things.
 Sometimes we even like to watch other people while they watch other people.
 We're weird.

 Anyway, if live events are your thing, SeatGeek just released an app that's going to make life a lot easier.
 If you're not familiar with SeatGeek and the service it provides, here's the gist: it crawls the web to find tickets to events that you want to go to.
+From big sites to the little guys selling tickets, SeatGeek hooks you up with the cheapest way to get through the door at whatever event you want.
 Read More

 The Big Android BBQ 2013 is just a few months away at this point (October 10-12), and if you missed out on the early bird special, tickets are now officially on sale a the regular prices.
 Like with years past, there are a variety of packages to choose from, including an all new [x] option.

 Each package offers its own set of perks, with each one building off the last.
 For example, the General Admission package will get you in the door, access to the pool party, and an all-you-can-eat plate at the BBQ, but not much else.
+The ICS package gets all of that, plus a reserved seat at the keynote, quick entry into the event, and a bottle of the rub used on the BBQ.
 Read More

 In the lead up to registration for I/O 2013, Google wants to make sure everybody is ready for the frenzied ticket grab that is scheduled for March 13th at 7:AM PT.
 To help prepare hopeful attendees, the company has posted some new details and a few reminders.
 Like last year, you need both a Google+ account and Google Wallet account to make your purchase.
 Ticket prices are remaining steady at $900 for general admission and $300 for those that qualify for an academic discount.
+There's also new information for travel planning, event details, schedules, and child care (a first for I/O), all of which are covered in the FAQ page.
 Read More

 It's that time of year again - time for the annual Apps World in Europe (there's also an American event, but that's not until February 2013).
 And, just like last year, we've a couple of tickets to give away.
 Why?
 Because we're awesome and love to give away free stuff.
 That's why.